vundicind/yii-amcharts/README.md

 Extract the contents of the archive under `protected/extensions/`.

-*Important:* Downlaod the *JavaScript CHARTS* archive from http://www.amcharts.com/download/ and copy the contents of the `amcharts` directory (from archive) to the `assests` directory of extension.
+*Important:* Due to the license of the amCharts you will have to download the *JavaScript CHARTS* archive from http://www.amcharts.com/download/ and copy the contents of the `amcharts` directory (from archive) to the `assests` directory of extension.

 Configuration
 -------------